tnt0216/Interview/Masters Code/README.md

 VERSION REQUIREMENTS:
 --------------------
 These scripts were written using Python 3.9.13.
-I have included the requirements.txt for additional information.
+I have included the requirements.txt for the environment set up with pip.

 NAVIGATING FOLDERS:
 -------------------
-In the Masters Code folder, there are subfolders titled "Additional Graphs", "Excel Files", and "Mains".
+In the "Masters Code" folder, there are subfolders titled "Additional Graphs", "Excel Files", and "Mains".

 Additional Graphs: Contains a few short scripts for additional graphs we wanted to use in our papers.